Asureda/Project_2020_I/README.md

 - Uniform random initial velocities.
 - Melting and equilibration at a customizable temperature.
 - Velocity Verlet algorithm to integrate the equations.
-- Andersen Thermostat to controll the bath temperature.
+- Andersen Thermostat to control the bath temperature.
-- Pair interaction with Lenard-Johnes potential.
+- Pair interactions with Lennard-Johnes potential.
 - Periodic boundary conditions.
-- Observables results in real and reduced units.
+- Thermodinamic results in real and reduced units.
 ```

 ## Technologies 🛠️